 Bella Vista Farm Park

-Enjoy free access to 20 hectares of parkland and panoramic views of the Sydney basin back to the Blue Mountains – it’s a lovely, serene spot for a picnic.
-As well as the grounds, you can coincide your visit when the Heritage Precinct including homestead and farm buildings are open (on the first Sunday of every month from 9am to 12pm).
+Enjoy free access to 20 hectares of parkland and panoramic views of the Sydney basin back to the Blue Mountains at Bella Vista Farm Park – it’s a lovely, serene spot for a picnic.
+As well as the grounds, you can coincide your visit with the Heritage Precinct, including homestead and farm buildings.

 Sutherland Shire